DigiJo/harvey-johnston-website/journal/test.md

 * [Yamamori](https://yamamori.ie/) - huge bowls of ramen
 * [Masa](http://www.masadublin.com/) - pretty disappointing tacos :-(

 Most of the tourist attractions were closed, but we'd seen them before so we were not bothered.
 We did visit the Book of Kells and Trinity library.
-Book of Kells was cool - even better when Amy got shouted at by the security guard - but it overshadowed by the awesome library
+The Book of Kells was cool - even better when Amy got shouted at by the security guard - but it was overshadowed by the library which was an incredible spectacle.

+Overall, it was a great trip and I'm sure we'll be back in Dublin